 Align content with activities that create classroom interaction.

-Get everyone involved by tailoring and mixing activities to students learning styles.
+Get everyone involved by tailoring and mixing activities to students

 Ownership, students stepping up to control and manage their learning's.